 Bullying is behaviour by an individual or group, repeated over time, that intentionally hurts another individual or group either physically or emotionally.
 It may involve an imbalance of power between the perpetrator and the victim.
 Bullying will not be tolerated at the academy.
-Anti-bullying Policy can be found here: Policies Information | Shoreham Academy (shoreham-academy.org)
+Anti-bullying Policy can be found here.